pootow/prompts/llm-ops-project/brainstorm.md

 * Helping customer to develop their own agents
 * share prompts and agents (reproducibility is the key)

+This is a very ambitious project.
+I need to start with a minimum viable product (MVP) and then gradually add more features.
+I need to brainstorm with you to define the MVP.

 ## Brainstorm

 Points above is from user's perspective.
 But from implementation perspective, I'll brainstorm some key ideas: